 The Gefira Bulletin is intended for investors.
 The analyses that we make and the trends that we predict deal primarily with economic and financial matters related to geopolitical events.
-The bulletin appears ten times a year at an annual price of 225 euros.
+The bulletin appears ten times a year at an annual price of 225 euros/250 dollars.
 We are also developing the Gefira website, accessible to users worldwide, where we explore political, social and demographic topics.

 The Gefira Team do not shy away from controversial issues and do not let themselves be dictated to by political correctness.
 We are doing our best to follow the truth wherever it leads.
 Demographics, trade, finance, and modern history are among our most discussed problems.

 In the Gefira Bulletin we cover such subjects as: